It's Not That Deep Tour

-The It’s Not That Deep Tour is the eighth concert tour by the American singer Demi Lovato.
-Produced by Live Nation Entertainment, she will embark on it in support of her ninth studio album, It's Not That Deep (2025).
-Consisting of 23 dates, it will commence in Charlotte, North Carolina, on April 8, 2026, and will conclude in Houston, Texas, on May 25.
-It will mark her first arena tour since the Tell Me You Love Me World Tour in 2018.
+The It's Not That Deep Tour was the eighth concert tour by the American singer Demi Lovato.
+Produced by Live Nation Entertainment, it is in support of her ninth studio album, It's Not That Deep (2025).
+Consisting of 19 dates, it commenced in Orlando, Florida, on April 13, 2026, and concluded in Houston, Texas, on May 25 of the same year.

 Background

 Lovato performed a concert on October 25, 2025 at the Hollywood Palladium, Los Angeles, billed as "One Night Only at the Palladium" to celebrate the release of her ninth studio album, It's Not That Deep.
 Rolling Out reported that more than 200,000 people joined the online ticketing queue for the concert and the tickets were sold out within twenty minutes.
 After the concert, several arenas posted a picture on their social media showing the lyrics of "Here All Night"—"I'll be here all night"—projected onto the LED billboards and other displays, hinting at a tour announcement.

 On October 27, 2025, Lovato announced the tour, with 23 shows across North America spanning from April through May 2026.
 Tickets went on sale four days later, with an artist pre-sale which runs one day prior to the general dale dates.
 Slovak singer and songwriter Adéla was announced to be the opening act.

+Lovato announced on February 10, 2026, the cancelation of five tour dates to "rest and rehearse," including the originally scheduled opening show on April 8, 2026, in Charlotte, North Carolina.
+The tour later commenced on April 13, 2026, in Orlando, Florida.
+In May of the same year, four additional concerts were announced.

+Critical reception

+Writing for The Hollywood Reporter, Tomás Mier reviewed the opening date in Orlando, describing it as "extra special" and noting that Lovato "found the freedom of finally being comfortable in her own skin".
+Grayson Keglovic of Orlando Weekly also reviewed the show, commending Lovato's "powerhouse" vocal performance.
+She further praised the background dancers, noting that they "stole the show".
+Reviewing the show in Washington D.C., Melissa Ruggieri of USA Today said that Lovato was "taking a well-earned victory lap".
+Autumn Sloboda, writing for Boston.com, highlighted the performances of her older tracks, noting that "the songs that landed hardest were the ones that came with years of memories attached".
+Aisling Murphy of The Globe and Mail gave the show in Toronto a more mixed review and commented it felt "a bit forced".
+She also called it a "pastiche" of Charli XCX's Brat Tour.
+Kyle Denis of Billboard praised Lovato's "jaw-dropping" vocal performances during the show in New York City and described it as a "triumphant show".

+Set list

+This set list is from the concert in Orlando on April 13, 2026.